quasarframework/quasar-framework.org/source/components/modal.md

 </q-modal>
 ```

 Modals are responsive to the width of the window (see demo on a desktop and resize browser window).
-Sometimes you need to always have a Modal maximized or always minimized.
-For this case, add `minimized` or `maximized` CSS class:
+Sometimes you need to always have a Modal maximized or minimized.
+To do this, Quasar offers the `minimized` or `maximized` CSS class:

 ``` html
 <q-modal class="maximized">
   ...